Conewango Club Constitution

 NOMINATIONS AND ELECTIONS

-At least six weeks prior to the Annual Meeting the President shall appoint a Nominating Committee of five members who are Past Presidents, who shall nominate from the voting members all Board Members for the ensuing year, which names shall be posted in the Club House at least two weeks before the date of said meeting.
+At least six weeks prior to the Annual Meeting the President and Vice President shall appoint a Nominating Committee of five members who are Past Presidents, who shall, in consultation with the President and Vice President, nominate from the voting members all Board Members for the ensuing year, which names shall be posted in the Club House at least two weeks before the date of said meeting.

 Any five voting Members of the club may make additional nominations from among the voting Members by handing the same to the Secretary or a member of the board in writing at least one week before the date of said Annual Meeting, which nominations shall be at once posted on the bulletin board of the Club.